biodiversitydata-se/mol-mod/README.md

 ```

 ### File uploads
-The size limit you set in nginx (molecular.conf: client_max_body_size) needs to correspond to the setting in flask (.env: MAX_CONTENT_LENGTH) for restriction to work properly.
-Note that neither the flask development server nor uwsgi handles this well, resulting in a connection reset error instead of a 413 response (See Connection Reset Issue in [Flask documentation](https://flask.palletsprojects.com/en/1.1.x/patterns/fileuploads/) when testing locally.
+The size limit you set in nginx (*molecular.conf: client_max_body_size*) needs to correspond to the setting in flask (*.env: MAX_CONTENT_LENGTH*) for restriction to work properly.
+Note that neither the flask development server nor uwsgi handles this well, resulting in a connection reset error instead of a 413 response (See Connection Reset Issue in [Flask documentation](https://flask.palletsprojects.com/en/1.1.x/patterns/fileuploads/)) *when testing locally*.

 You can list uploaded files in running asv-main container:
 ```